2007 Florida Atlantic Owls football team: Florida

-Florida International
+FIU

 Troy

 It was "Championship Saturday" across college football.
 Though the Sun Belt Conference does not host an official championship game, the meeting between Florida Atlantic and Troy showcased the conference's #1 and #2 teams in a winner-take-all scenario for the conference championship and a bid to the New Orleans Bowl.
 The "Default Sun Belt Championship Game" culminated the 2007 Sun Belt Conference season, which clearly proved FAU and Troy as the top-two teams.
 The Owls opened the game on a 12-play, 70-yard touchdown drive, capped by a one-yard run by running back DiIvory Edgecomb.
 The Owls would then be held scoreless throughout the remainder of the first half, while Troy kicked three field goals.
 The score at halftime was 9–7, in favor of the Trojans.
 The offense that disappeared for FAU came out firing bullets in the third quarter, as the Owls outscored the Trojans 21–3 that quarter.
 Staging off a strong bid by Troy to come back in the fourth quarter, FAU held on to a six-point lead and won the game 38–32, clinching their first-ever conference championship in their seven short seasons of existence.

 Quarterback Rusty Smith was, as usual, on fire.
 Smith completed 23-of-34 passes for 291 yards and two touchdowns.
 He found wide receivers Jason Harmon and Cortez Gent for his two touchdowns.
 Gent set career marks for himself with eight catches for 155 yards, including a 50-yard pitch and catch from Smith.
 Running back Charles Pierre gained 67 yards on the ground and a touchdown.
 Willie Rose added a rushing touchdown.